wolfv6/keybrd/README.md

 The sketch is small because the keybrd library takes care of the low-level details.

 The keybrd tutorial 1 shows how to make a breadboard keyboard.
-The [keybrd tutorials](tutorials) 2, 3, and 4 show how to create custom keybrd firmware.
+The remaining [keybrd tutorials](tutorials) show how to create custom keybrd firmware.

 Example complex keybrd sketch
 -----------------------------